d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model-dataset.md

 ## Problems

-1. Which other oher mini-batch data sampling methods can you think of?
+1. Which other other mini-batch data sampling methods can you think of?
 1. Why is it a good idea to have a random offset?
     * Does it really lead to a perfectly uniform distribution over the sequences on the document?
     * What would you have to do to make things even more uniform?